Margrit Bolli: Life and work

+Arrest

 When Peters and Bolli were arrested, it was the Swiss security services who came for them.
 They were in the apartment together when the counter-intelligence officers arrived on 13 October 1943.
 The Swiss police had been looking for the three transmitter locations in Geneva and Lausanne for around a month.
 Bolli had become aware some weeks earlier that her apartment was under surveillance; and she had asked Radó to remove the transmitter and its "portable gramophone" disguise casing.
 At the time of her arrest the transmitter had already been removed, but other pieces of tell-tale evidence - notably a set of headphones for the radio - were still in the apartment.
 It was believed by cell members that the Swiss authorities had almost certainly been alerted to their activities by German intelligence.
 It might, indeed, have been thanks to German technology that the transmitters were so precisely and so quickly located.
 Badoglio had surrendered southern Italy to the advancing Anglo-American armies in September 1943, following which Germany poured troops into northern Italy, presenting an obvious threat to Swiss neutrality.
 The Swiss government knew from their own intelligence sources that at the start of 1943, Hitler had ordered his generals to draw up a plan for the invasion of Switzerland.
 Commentators with the benefit of hindsight can assert with confidence that those plans should not have been taken too seriously, but it is not clear that Roger Masson and the Swiss intelligence services which he led felt able to be so relaxed about the reports received during 1943.
 The Swiss authorities found themselves under intensified pressure to show a collaborative face to the government in Berlin.
 Following her arrest, Bolli told the Swiss authorities that she had indeed been working for Radó, because she saw it as a way to fight against National Socialism.